Supporting Veterans At Kopke’s Greenhouse (Hour 1)

 Welcome back to the Towel Ball Show live on location on the Civic Media Radio Network.

-A little drizzly outside, but as Gordy, the proprietor here at Kopkes likes to say when it's when it's raining outside, that's when you want to come in and buy your plants and then you plant them when it's nice out.
+But as Gordy, the proprietor here at Kopkes likes to say when it's when it's raining outside, that's when you want to come in and buy your plants and then you plant them when it's nice out.

-Gordy is going to be joining us here after the bottom of the hour break talking about Kopkes and also talking about this
+Gordy is going to be joining us here after the bottom of the hour break talking about Kopkes and also talking about this great event coming up.

-Great event coming up this weekend on Sunday, May 25th.
+this weekend on Sunday, May 25th.

 It's live music.